Type in your address and choose how you get the notification - text, email or automated phone call! Don't forget to confirm your subscription!

+Each year we rotate which side of the city we start on for residential street sweeping.
 Roads in residential areas (Local and Collector roads) are swept during the day, between 7:30 a.m. and 4:30 p.m.
 Sweeping is scheduled not to conflict with front pickup automated garbage collection days.
 Please be sure to move your cart off the street once your garbage has been collected.

 Links to more information on Street Sweeping: